 - Ensuring the availability of funds to support your child in the event that you pass before them.

 The Becker Law Firm is a nationally recognized trial practice that has recovered hundreds of millions in compensation for families in high-stakes birth injury claims.
 We are passionate about the work we do and have the experience and resources to help families pursue needed compensation for both past losses and expected future needs.

 If you have questions about a birth injury case, our team is here to help.
-We offer free consultations and serve birth injury clients throughout Ohio and the U.S. Contact us to speak with a lawyer.
+We offer free consultations and serve birth injury clients throughout Ohio and the U.S. Contact us to speak with a Cleveland personal injury attorney.